machine-learning-exchange/mlx/docs/mlx-setup.md

 ## Delete the MLX deployment

-To delete the this MLX deployment, run the following commands in the same manifests folder.
+To delete this MLX deployment, run the following commands in the same manifests folder.

 ```
 kustomize build example | kubectl delete -f -